 Infliximab is widely used in the clinical treatment of CD and as such there have been numerous economic evaluations of this treatment.
 These evaluations quantify the trade-off between resources used and outcomes gained in order to determine the relative efficiency of a treatment (Hoch & Dewa, 2008).
 Cost-effectiveness analysis is frequently used as a broad term to refer to the field of economic evaluation however, there are a variety of different types of evaluations which assess the costs and benefits of a health technology.
 In order to be a cost-effectiveness analysis the evaluation must necessarily involve a comparison of one or more alternatives (Drummond, Sculpher, Claxton, Stoddart, & Torrance, 2015).
-Furthermore, while all economic evaluations consider the costs and resources associated with an intervention and comparator, the evaluations will differ based on how and if clinical outcomes are assessed (CADTH, March, 2017; Drummond et al., 2015).
+Furthermore, while all economic evaluations will differ based on how and if clinical outcomes are assessed (CADTH, March, 2017; Drummond et al., 2015).